 She was also a Professor of Law at Manchester University and received an Honorary doctorate from Glasgow University.
 More recently she gave a public lecture on the Protection of Human Rights in UK courts.

-June Venters appointed as the first female solicitor Queen’s Counsel (Venters Solicitors).
+June Venters is appointed the first female solicitor Queen’s Counsel (Venters Solicitors).

 She founded Venters solicitors in 1991, a highly reputable firm, and she also sat as a Recorder in the Crown Court and County Court.
 In recognition of her commitment and dedication she was nominated for Law Society Solicitor of the Year in 2007.

-Patricia Janet Scotland became the first woman appointed Attorney General for England and Wales and Advocate General for Northern Ireland.
+Patricia Scotland, Baroness Scotland of Asthal becomes the first woman appointed Attorney General for England and Wales and Advocate General for Northern Ireland.

 The office had existed since 1315, and in this role Baroness Scotland served as chief legal advisor to the Queen, Parliament, and the Government, as well as other bodies.
 She was involved in creating the Quintet, bringing together international Attorney Generals to consider issues of joint concern.

-June Venters became the first woman solicitor to become a Door Tenant with a Barristers Chambers at Lamb Building.
+June Venters becomes the first woman solicitor to become a Door Tenant with a Barristers Chambers at Lamb Building.

 This was a significant step forwards for the future collaboration of solicitors and barristers.
 She was a patron of the Young Legal Aid Lawyers Association and a Committee Member of the College of Law.

-Baroness Hale became the first woman Justice of the Supreme Court
+Baroness Hale appointed the first woman Justice of the Supreme Court.

 She has had a varied career as an academic lawyer, law reformer, and judge.
 She specialised in Family and Social Welfare Law and was founding editor of the Journal of Social Welfare and Family Law.